miyamaker/miyamaker/README.md

 - 👋 Hi, I’m @miyamaker
 - 👀 I’m interested in ...
 GODS DEVINE POWER
 - 🌱 I’m currently learning ...
-HOW TO WIN
+COORDINATION
 - 💞 I’m looking to collaborate on ...
 LOVE
 - 📫 How to reach me ...
 IYKYK
-- 😄 Pronouns: ...
-NIGGA
-- ⚡ Fun fact: ...
-IM PISCES

 <!---
 miyamaker/miyamaker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.